mobie/mobie.github.io/specs/mobie_spec.md

 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
 - `sourceTransforms`: The source transformations of this view.
 The transformations must be defined in the physical coordinate space and are applied in addition to the transformations given in the bdv.xml.
 Contains a list with items:
 	- `affine`: Affine transformation applied to a list of sources.
 The fields `parameters` and `sources` are required.
+		- `name`:
 		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
 Contains a list of numbers.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 	- `grid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
 The fields `sources` and `tableDataLocation` are required.
+		- `name`:
 		- `positions`: Grid positions for the sources.
 If not specified, the sources will be arranged in a square grid.
 If given, must have the same length as `sources`.
 Contains a list of arrays.
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.
 		- `tableDataLocation`: Location of the table directory for this grid view, relative to the dataset root directory.
+		- `timepoints`: The valid timepoints for this transformation.
+If none is given, the transformation is valid for all timepoints.
+Contains a list of integers.
+	- `crop`: Crop transformation applied to a list of sources.
+The fields `min`, `max` and `sources` are required.
+		- `max`: Maximum coordinates for the crop.
+Contains a list of numbers.
+		- `min`: Minimum coordinates for the crop.
+Contains a list of numbers.
+		- `name`:
+		- `sources`: The sources this transformation is applied to.
+Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 - `uiSelectionGroup`:
 - `viewerTransform`: The viewer transformation of this view.Must contain exactly one of the following items: